Edited by George5 Of course, I had to mess with it. Therefore all mistakes my fault.

 I was amazed.
 I did not think that our casual dating had made any great impression.

-Cathy explained that because I had always acted as a gentleman, (ME???) that she had wanted to reconnect.
+Cathy explained that because I had always acted like a gentleman, (ME???) that she had wanted to reconnect.
 When she saw me at her show she was stunned and pleased.

 After that afternoon coffee, Cathy and I dated for about four months and then it happened; she asked me to stay the night with her.
 I said no. I explained that I had fallen in love with her, but until we mutually decided to be exclusive, there would not be any sexual intimacy.
 I said, “I want you, but I don’t feel comfortable with being one of...”